wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (4) For the purposes of subsection (1), premises may be deemed to be kept or used as a place of resort for the consumption of liquor even though they are open only for the use of particular persons or particular classes of persons, and not to all persons who wish to use them.

+    Section 153(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 153(1): amended, on 1 December 1999, by [section 80][469] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 153(1): amended, on 1 December 1999, by [section 80][471] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 154 Persons found on unlicensed premises kept as place of resort for consumption of liquor

-*   (1) Every person commits an offence and is liable to a fine not exceeding $2,000 who, not being a constable in the execution of his or her duty, is found on any unlicensed premises kept or used in breach of [section 153][176].
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, not being a constable in the execution of his or her duty, is found on any unlicensed premises kept or used in breach of [section 153][176].

     (2) It is a defence to a charge under subsection (1) if the defendant satisfies the court that he or she---